Skills (Beta)

 Using a Skill in chat

-There are two ways to use Skills:
+There are multiple ways to use Skills:

 Managing your Skills